jacilynh/ECEA5340/.idea/week3.md

 In a thermal mass flow meter, about 1% of the main flow is diverted by a bypass mechanism to the flow sensor tube.
 The bypass usually takes the form of a metal screen with many holes in it, not much different in principle than an orifice plate discussed earlier.
 The bypass, along with the laminar flow element, causes the flow to go from turbulent to laminar, which is needed for a good flow measurement.
 The sensor tube has upstream and downstream heating coils wrapped around its exterior, equal and constant currents flow through both coils.
 The gas heats up as it flows through the sensor tube so that downstream temperature T2 is greater than upstream temperature T1.
 The heater coils are also resistors, whose electrical resistance increases as they heat up.
 This means that resistance, RHT2, of the downstream coil will be greater than resistance of RHT1 of the upstream coil.
 Now, we can use the principles of the RTD thermal sensor.
 Not this time, no. You can't tell me you forgot how RTD thermal sensors work.
 It was only two hours of video time ago.
 Look, normally, I'm used to students in my face-to-face classes telling me they forgot everything they learned over the summer, or maybe over winter break.
 But I can't accept that this time, it's been only two hours.
 Okay, I'll tell you what.
 If you've really forgotten how the RTD thermal sensors work, rewind this video all the way back to module one and watch the RTD thermal sensor story again, then come back to this section of the video, keep watching.
 Now, where was I?
 Okay, here we go.
 Let's use a Wheatstone bridge circuit to detect the difference in resistances.
 The differential voltage in the circuit is proportional to the flow rate.
 We calibrate the system to determine the proportionality constants.
 Thermal mass flow meters give highly accurate readings of clean gases at very low flow rates.
 They're limited in use, so roughly 30 to 50 liters per minute, and generally speaking, are only used for gases, not liquids.
 They are popular in the semiconductor industry for dispensing minute doses of processed gases, and they're also found in biotechnology reactors.
 The specs sheet for a thermal mass flow meter shows typical specs for process and gas operating temperature, which is very limited.
 That's because of very high processed gas temperature would grossly throw off the sensitive calibration done for the thermal mass flow sensor.
 The flow ranges are limited because you must have laminar flow in the meter for the thermal mass flow sensor to work.
 It's even attitude-sensitive in that if you unmount it sideways or upside down, you allow the minute gravitational pull on the gas flowing through the sensor to affect the reading.
 This shows up as an error in the reading that you have no way to account for.
 So, you're best off mounting it in your processed gas pipe in the way it is shown in the picture.
 Let the pipe be horizontal, in other words, parallel to the ground.
 Let's recap.
 We've discussed how a thermal mass flow meter works and what to look for when shopping for one.
 Now, let's move on to Coriolis flow meters.

 100% of the flow in a Coriolis Flow Meter is diverted from the main pipe into the flow tube, which is very different from how the thermal mass flow meter works.
 The inlet temperature is measured by an RTD which is useful in calibrating the instrument.
 A flow tube is mechanically excited in a direction into the page by a magnetic coil.
 The frequency of the electromagnetic oscillations transitions to the frequency of vibration in the tube.
 You know the Coriolis flow meter's working when you hear a loud buzzing sound coming from somewhere deep inside it.

-Play video starting at ::36 and follow transcript0:36 The Coriolis effect of the vibrating tube interacting with the dynamic force of the flow causes the tube to twist at the frequency of the drive coil.
+The Coriolis effect of the vibrating tube interacting with the dynamic force of the flow causes the tube to twist at the frequency of the drive coil.
 The optical pickup measures the twist angle, which is proportional to the mass flow rate.

-Play video starting at ::53 and follow transcript0:53 Coriolis flow meters directly measure mass flow, not volume flow.
+Coriolis flow meters directly measure mass flow, not volume flow.
 There are also non-contact sensors which is allow them to measure mass flow at very high process temperatures and pressures.
 They use to measure the very high mass flow rates found in high volume chemical petrochemical and municipal water plants.
 They all come with explosion proof ratings because they're commonly used to measure mass flow of volatile chemicals like gasoline.

-Play video starting at :1:22 and follow transcript1:22 When you shop online for a Coriolis Flow Meter, pay attention to a few notable specs.
+When you shop online for a Coriolis Flow Meter, pay attention to a few notable specs.
 In the middle at the top, you will see that the metal tube comes in various exotic metals, stainless steel, 3/16 being the standard and hastelloy or other high nickle content stainless steels being optional, but of course at a high price.

-Play video starting at :1:44 and follow transcript1:44 This allows the Coriolis Flow Meter to measure the flow of highly corrosive liquids and gasses, such as hydrochloric acid, without eroding away.
+This allows the Coriolis Flow Meter to measure the flow of highly corrosive liquids and gasses, such as hydrochloric acid, without eroding away.

-Play video starting at :1:54 and follow transcript1:54 In the middle, you see that the flow meter is certified for explosion proof protection.
+In the middle, you see that the flow meter is certified for explosion proof protection.
 It should be certified for various Atech divisions and zones.
 Which certify the types of explosive vapors presence surrounding the meter.
 At the bottom, the accuracy spec mentions something called zero point stability.
 What's that, you say.
 Well, it's a fudge factor that manufacturers place in the spec that allows them to advertise a very high accuracy, but quietly have it be worse than you'd think.
 You have to go hunting deep into the spec sheet to find the zero point stability numbers and it's possible that the spec sheet will not explain what this means.
 Zero point stability is how badly the electronics of the flow meter oscillate around a zero reading, rather than just call zero, zero.
 You add it to the numerical accuracy spec quota to get the real accuracy of the Coriolis flow meter.

-Play video starting at :2:56 and follow transcript2:56 Zero point stability is a measure of how much voltage noise the meter has in its hardware.
+Zero point stability is a measure of how much voltage noise the meter has in its hardware.
 We'll cover the subject of voltage noise later in our course.

-Play video starting at :3:7 and follow transcript3:07 This slide gives the minimum to maximum flow ranges that different models of this particular Coriolis flow meter can measure.
+This slide gives the minimum to maximum flow ranges that different models of this particular Coriolis flow meter can measure.
 You usually find that dozen or so model numbers suspend the entire flow range.
 Manufacturers need to do this to be able to quote such accuracy stats like 0.1% or 0.2% of measured flow.
 If they try to have a one size fits all flow meter, they would have to quote an accuracy spec ten times worse, and that's due to the effect that the zero point stability spec.

-Play video starting at :3:41 and follow transcript3:41 Let's recap.
+Let's recap.
 We described how Coriolis flow meters work, which concludes our videos on flow meters.
 I hope you enjoyed the discussion.

 Week 3 Online Articles #2